The64thGamer/cheeseepedia/content/53hbvoj1lot7bfzw/content.md

 ***Studio C Premiere*** was released in December 1997 and ran until September 1998.
-This show was eventually modified and re-edited for MMBB stores with the {{< wiki-link "May 1998 Studio C" >}}.
+This show was eventually modified and re-edited for MMBB stores with the [May 1998 Studio C].

 ## Show List: